LukeZem/HearHere/README.md

    - Utilizes IBM Watson’s LSM for high-quality speech recognition.

 4. **Real-Time Display**
-   - Transcriptions appear in real-time on a Tkinter GUI, with options to automatically detect pauses and insert line breaks.
+   - Transcriptions appear in real-time on a Tkinter GUI.

 5. **Error Handling**
    - Reconnects automatically if there’s an interruption in the WebSocket connection.

+---

+## Future Improvements

+The following features are planned for future releases of HearHere to improve functionality and usability:

+- **Automatic Line Breaks Based on Pause Detection**
+    Detects natural pauses in speech and inserts line breaks for improved readability.

+- **Grammar and Syntax Prediction**
+    Integrates Natural Language Processing (NLP) for more accurate sentence structuring.

+- **Export Options for Dialogs**
+    Enables saving transcriptions to various formats, such as DOCX, PDF, and TXT, for archival or sharing purposes.

+- **Customizable Transcription Settings**
+    Allows users to adjust settings, such as font size, color scheme, and text alignment, directly in the GUI.

 ---